Subscribe to this feed for public improvement project updates by the Transportation and Engineering Division.

 JC-73 has long been identified as a road where improvements are needed, especially bike and pedestrian infrastructure, shoulders, and access to properties, businesses, and downtown Evergreen.

-We are working to identify conceptual design alternatives for an approximately ½ mile segment of JC-73 between Buffalo Park Road and Plettner Lane.
+On a previous effort, conceptual designs were presented to the public and a preferred alternative was selected.
+The preliminary design for the selected alternative is currently being completed and is presented below.
+The project includes an approximately ½ mile segment of JC-73 between Buffalo Park Road and Plettner Lane.
 This segment is the last of ongoing bike and safety improvements that have been completed or scheduled for JC-73.
 However, it is also the most challenging segment due to physical constraints.

 Transportation Improvement Program (TIP) funding has been secured to construct safety and operational improvements including bike lanes / shoulders and pedestrian facilities.
 The roadway will also be reconstructed, including drainage improvements and bridge replacement.

 Link to JC-73 Project Area Map

 Preferred Alternative Summary:The Preferred Corridor and Intersection Alternative was selected based on the compilation of screening criteria shown in the public meeting presentation, public feedback, environmental and geological impacts, available funding, a benefit cost analysis comparing a signalized and roundabout intersection and traffic data.

 To aid in the decision-making process, a community questionnaire was administered to better understand the community concerns, preferences, and priorities for the project area.
 The public feedback gathered through the comment form indicated the public favored the three-lane corridor concept but had an even split relating to the traffic signal versus roundabout intersection design at Buffalo Park Road and JC-73.